karafka/karafka/README.md

 ```

 ### Routing

-Prior to version 0.4 Karafka framework didn't have routing.
-Group, topic and all other "controller related" options were being either taken or initialized directly from the controller.
-Unfortunately this solution was insufficient.
-From version 0.4 there's a routing engine.

 Routing engine provides an interface to describe how messages from all the topics should be handled.
 To start using it, just use the *draw* method on routes: